 Can I request another incoming freshmen as a roommate?

 If I’m unhappy when I get my assigned room or roommate, can I get it changed before school opens?
 How?

 It is our goal to make everyone happy with their room and roommate assignment.
 Even after assignments are made, we will continue to work to accommodate your preferences.
 If you want us to change something about your assignment, email the housing office

 immediately explaining your preferences.
 Be sure to include your XID#.
 While we can’t guarantee the change you want, we promise we will try our best to honor your request.

 Do I have to live on campus?

 Yes.
 University policy stipulates that all unmarried freshmen who are under the age of 21 at the time of enrollment who do not live with parent(s) [within a 50-mile radius of campus] are required to live in University-owned housing for the fall and spring semesters.
-Written documentation is required including the signature of the parent or legal guardian.
-Requests should be sent to the Housing office in Mell Hall.
+Incoming freshman who would like to be released from this University requirement, and meets all of the specified requirements, will need to complete the appeals form

 When can I move into my room?
 Can I move in early?